chromaui/chromatic-docs/visual-testing-addon.md

 ## How to run visual tests

 Get started visual testing by introducing a change in one of your components; for example, change a background color or font size, save the file, and commit your local changes.
 Click the "Run tests" button in the toolbar to begin the process.
+This will:

+1. Connect to Chromatic
-The addon will connect to Chromatic, trigger a local build, snapshot your components, including [browsers](browsers) and [viewport sizes](viewports), and compare them against the latest baseline available in Chromatic.
+2. Start a local build, which will:
+   - Snapshot your components, including [browsers](browsers) and [viewport sizes](viewports)
+   - Compare the new snapshots against the latest baselines
+3. Display the results in the addon panel

 ![Storybook running visual tests with the addon](img/visual-tests-run-tests.png)

 ## Review changes

 To find out which changes were introduced in the latest build, the addon highlights the stories that require your attention.
 Cycle through them and review them.
-If the changes are intentional, click the "Accept" button to update the baseline with the latest changes.
-This will ensure that when you push the changes into your remote repository, they will be reconciled with the public build and automatically marked as accepted in Chromatic.
+If the changes are intentional, click the "Accept" button to update the baseline with the latest changes and mark them as accepted in Chromatic.
+This will ensure that when you push the changes into your remote repository, they will be reconciled with builds deployed from [CI](ci) or the [CLI](cli).

 ![Confirm UI changes in Storybook](img/visual-tests-accept-all.png)